scorpido74/azure-docs.nl-nl/articles/synapse-analytics/spark/synapse-spark-sql-pool-import-export.md

 ```

-### <a name="if-you-transfer-data-to-or-from-a-sql-pool-or-database-outside-the-workspace"></a>Als u gegevens overbrengt naar of van een SQL-pool of database buiten de werkruimte
+### <a name="transfer-data-to-or-from-a-dedicated-sql-pool-or-database-outside-the-workspace"></a>Gegevens overdragen van of naar een toegewezen SQL-pool of database buiten de werkruimte

 > [!NOTE]
 > Importeren niet vereist in notebookervaring